 Jane Austen (1775–1817)

 Jane Austen was one of the earliest female writers in a time where women lacked property rights, voting privileges, and other societal freedoms.
 Due to societal constraints, many of her works were published anonymously, resulting in limited recognition during her lifetime.
 Now, she is widely celebrated as one of the most renowned authors in history.
-Austen’s narratives often explore the challenges women faced in society, particularly dependence on marriage and financial stability.
+Austen’s narratives often explore the challenges unique to women, particularly dependence on marriage and financial stability.

 Popular Works: